Guance Cloud

 AutoMQ Collector Configuration and Activation

-Here, we need to configure the DataKit AutoMQ collector on the server of each node where data needs to be collected.
-Navigate to the directory /usr/local/datakit/conf.d/prom and create a collector configuration file named prom.conf.
-The collector configuration will include open observability data interfaces, collector names, Prometheus instance names, and important collection intervals.
-You can adjust the configuration on each server as needed:
+Here, you need to configure the DataKit AutoMQ collector on the server of each node where data is to be collected.
+Enter the directory /usr/local/datakit/conf.d/prom

 [[inputs.prom]]